 In 2017, Jinn was selected for the Independent Film Project's (IFP) Narrative Lab and received an SFFILM's Rainin Film Grant.
 The filmmaker was also selected to attend the 2017 Sundance Institute Sound and Music Design Lab at Skywalker Ranch and named one of 2017's "25 New Faces of Independent Film" by Filmmaker Magazine.

 In the Animated Shorts category, the Special Jury Recognition prize was given to JEOM, written and directed by Kangmin Kim.
-The film, about a father and a son who have the same big birthmark on their butts, follows the son as he tries to scrub of his his father’s birthmark to remove it (believing the two are connected)–but he just can’t get rid of it.
+The film, about a father and a son who have the same big birthmark on their butts, follows the son as he tries to scrub off his father’s birthmark to remove it (believing the two are connected)–but he just can’t get rid of it.

 JEOM was also nominated for the Short Film Grand Jury Prize at this year's Sundance Film Festival.